 top of page

-Book Cover: two male hands, one female, spooning into a caramel flan dessert.
+Book cover Waiting for Something Else in hand drawn cursive over an orange and turquoise background.
+Underneath, three hands, two male and one female, are spooning into a caramel flan dessert.

 Martin Cloutier's prose is suffused with intelligence, wit, compassion, and a vision of the world uniquely his own but which also speaks to a potentially wide readership.
 This writer is on the cusp of an impressive literary career.